PedestrianDynamics/PedPy/docs/source/developer_guide.rst

 Linting tools like ``pylint`` analyze our code for potential errors, bad practices, and code smells.
 This helps us catch issues early on and prevents them from becoming bigger problems down the line.

+If you want to run the same tests as in the CI pipeline, you can use ``scripts/ci.sh``.

 Update documentation
 ====================